Mintu00007/Project/README.md

 1. **Automate Pattern Detection**: Develop a CNN-based model to detect traditional chart patterns in stock market charts.
 2. **Enhance Trading Strategies**: Provide traders with a tool to automate the detection of critical chart patterns.
-3. **Ensure Accuracy and Efficiency**: Achieve a high accuracy rate between 91% and 96%.

 ### Data Collection and Preprocessing